 Philip is consistently ranked as a leading practitioner (silk) in the field of matrimonial finance and divorce, having appeared in both White v White and Miller; McFarlane in the House of Lords.
-He is currently instructed on behalf of the appellant wife in Owens v Owens before the Supreme Court.
+He represented the appellant wife in Owens v Owens before the Supreme Court.
 His cases typically involve complex jurisdictional disputes and very high net worth disputes often involving offshore corporate and trust structures.
 Philip frequently advises on and drafts high profile pre–nuptial agreements.
-Philip was Chairman of the Family Law Bar Association from 2016-2018.

 Philip has been ranked as a leading practitioner in the field of matrimonial finance and divorce by both Chambers and Partners and Legal 500 for many years.

 He is praised for his attention to detail and willingness to argue his client’s corner, whilst maintaining a conciliatory approach and an ability to compromise even hotly contested proceedings when appropriate.

 Philip’s work includes all aspects of contested financial remedies disputes, with cases involving assets valued at in excess of £1 billion, including: jurisdictional disputes; overseas assets; complex corporate and trust structures; legal services payments orders; compensation and capitalisation applications; Part III 1984 Act claims; set aside applications; pre–nuptial agreements and disputes; TOLATA.

 - AF v SF (by the Official Solicitor as his litigation friend) EWHC 1224 (Fam)

 - Saxton v Bruzas EWHC 3879 (Fam)

 - KA v MA (Prenuptial Agreement: Needs) EWHC 499 (Fam)

 - Owens v Owens UKSC 41 (Supreme Court)